Alderwood

 Transit & Walkability

-The QEW and Gardiner Expressway are accessible within minutes from the neighbourhood, which makes the driving commute to Pearson Airport, Mississauga, and the west-end office corridors genuinely efficient.
+The QEW and Gardiner Expressway are accessible within minutes from the neighbourhood, which makes the driving commute to Pearson Airport, Mississauga, and the west-end office corridors efficient.
 For buyers whose work is not downtown, the combination of affordable freehold and rapid highway access to west-side employment makes the southwest Etobicoke location rational rather than a compromise.
 The Etobicoke Creek trail also provides a car-free cycling route south toward the lake for buyers who commute by bike or use it for recreation.

 The honest assessment for buyers considering Alderwood without a car: it is manageable but requires planning.
 The TTC bus connections add 15 to 20 minutes to any transit journey that needs a subway.
 GO Train removes that friction for downtown commuters but requires access to Long Branch Station, which for most Alderwood addresses means a short drive or bike ride rather than a walk.
 Test the actual commute at rush hour before making an offer, not on a Saturday afternoon when the distinction is less apparent.